 You won’t be penalized for paying off your loan early.

 Late payment fee is $10, 10-day grace period, included.

 There are no fees for paying by check.

 How to apply

 The application process is straightforward and fast.
 Enter some basic information in the online application, including your name, Social Security number, employment information and income.
-The application also asks if you rent or own.
-Homeowners have to provide some information about their monthly payments including mortgage payments, amount remaining that you owe and the total value of your home.
+The application also asks if you rent or own your residence.
+Homeowners have to provide some information about their monthly payment obligations, including mortgage payments, amount remaining that you owe and the total value of your home.

-The bank will not tell you online whether your loan has been approved, says a spokesperson, but will call you either with a decision or to request identification and other supporting documentation.
+The bank will not tell you online whether your loan has been approved.
+It will call you either with a decision or to request identification and additional supporting documentation.

 Applicants can either upload the requested information or go into a physical branch.
-When it’s time to sign and finalize your loan, you have the option to e-sign or do it in-branch.
+When it’s time to sign and finalize your loan, you have the option to e-sign or do it at a branch.

 What to do if you’re turned down

 If First Midwest rejects your application and you believe your credit and financial standing are strong enough, consider asking for clarification.
 The explanation could be as simple as a processing error.
 Or there may be a negative mark on your credit report you need to investigate.